lisongxu/CSCE156-Project-DB/README.md

   * Account Window (5 points): Correctly validate the username and password before entering the Account Window.

-  * Post Window (20 points): Correct post display and functionality for new posts.
+  * Post Window (15 points): Correct post display and functionality for new posts.
+     * 10 points: Correctly display all posts visible to the current user in the *ascending* order of post times (i.e., from the oldest post to the latest post).
+     * 5 points: Correctly publish a new post and update the database accordingly

-  * Visibility Window (20 points): Correct visibility list display and functionality for editing the list.
+  * Visibility Window (25 points): Correct visibility list display and functionality for editing the list.
+     * 5 points: Correctly display the visibility list of the current user.
+     * 5 points: Correctly add a user to a visibility list.
+Note that, only a user already in the database can be added to the visibility list.
+     * 5 points: Correctly delete a user from a visibility list.
+Note that, only a user already in the visibility list can be deleted from the visibility list.
+     * 5 points: Correctly display new post windows after updating visibility lists.
+For example, after Alice adds David to Alice's visibility list, David can see Alice's posts in David's post window.

 #### 5.2.3.
 Bonus Features (Additional points)